 The dark web is a hidden corner of the internet offering maximum privacy to consumers from the prying eyes of governments and Internet Service Providers (ISPs) alike.

-In this way, marketers can harness the power of the dark web to gain insights about the needs and wants of current and prospective customers.
+In this way, marketers can harness the power of the dark web to gain insights into the needs and wants of current and prospective customers.
 They can use it as a market research tool, gathering data to inform stronger messaging in marketing their product or service.

 However, smart marketers are willing to give up these reservations and enter the dark web for useful purposes.
-It can be difficult to build your brand when you are not able to communicate with and gather insights on your target audience within the dark web.
+It can be difficult to build your brand when you are not able to communicate with and gather insights into your target audience within the dark web.

 Here are the top things all marketers should know about the dark web.